Categories

 For the next few days, I contemplated continuing to use WA6OYV and ignoring the new license for a while.
 Maybe it would just go away.
 Maybe I could return it to the FCC as "Refused", or some such thing.
 I really wrestled with it.
 But eventually I realized that I was stuck with this new dit filled call sign.
 And I began using it.
 And you know what?
 It began to grow on me.
 It wasn't bad at all on SSB.
 Phonetics help.
 And on CW, I started to notice that I was cracking some pile ups a little more easily.
 And what's this?
 I can send it faster than others can send their calls, especially those with 2 x 3 calls.
 Gee, this is really helping in the pile ups!

-So over time, I began to write off those that said call signs ending in a "dah" were better than those ending in a "dit".
+So over time, I began to write off those that said call signs ending in a "dah" were better than those ending in a "dit."
 And I began to really like my new call.
 Plus, the new NE6 prefix was attracting a lot of prefix chasers.
 In fact, the CQ WPX Contest became my new favorite contest!

 And now I've become quite happy with and emotionally attached to my current call sign.
 Heck, I even have a web site!
 Thanks for reading!